pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     This works only when the initial fill value of `A` is a defined value with the shape constraints specified in point 5.

+    Introduction of indefinite fill value is useful when applications have interdisciplinary nature where the same sparse tensors can be used as inputs to tools of different domains that have different implicit interpretations for the unspecified elements.

-13. The introduction of a nonzero fill value feature requires revisiting the existing sparse tensor API.
+13. The introduction of a nonzero fill value feature encourages a revisit of the existing PyTorch tensor API.

     1. The acronym NNZ means the "Number of nonzeros" in a sparse tensor.
 In PyTorch, this acronym is used in several places: